catchwhale/cypress-automation/README.md

 To run the application, there are few ways to perform.

-For UI view, just send the command "npm run cy:open".
+For UI view, just send the command
+"npm run cy:open".
 For details on the script, please check the package.json on script section.

-For headless view, just send the command "./node_modules/.bin/cypress run --spec './cypress/integration/<folder or test case>'"

 ## Test Case Creation

+Verify the renter is qualified for a monthly income with 250 percent based on the monthly rent Verify the renter is not qualified to have a monthly income at most 249 percent based on the monthly rent Verify the renter is qualified or not with monthly income and credit score on randomly selected data Verify banner messages and cross|check mark icons are correct Verify the renter is qualified having a credit score between 650 to 999 Verify the text labels are correct
+Verify submit button will be enabled if monthly income and credit score are valid inputs Verify monthly income input field should accept maximum of 12 characters